Test Photo Shoot with the Mirrorless Nikon Z6 and Nikkor Z 24-70 f/4

 Pros: quiet shutter release; sharpness; colors/color space; speed

-Cons: image transfer from camera to computer (it doesn’t have to be such a complex, cumbersome process); battery life (while I’m just at the beginning of my testing the camera/lens, so far, I have the feeling that I need to recharge the battery more often that I used to do with my DLSR; again, more to be said about this and will update as I test some more)
+Cons: image transfer from camera to computer (it doesn’t have to be such a complex, cumbersome process- UPDATE: I ended up buying a Sony card reader, yes, there’s a solid-state Sony card in the first generation of Nikon Z6)); battery life (while I’m just at the beginning of my testing the camera/lens, so far, I have the feeling that I need to recharge the battery more often that I used to do with my DLSR; again, more to be said about this and will update as I test some more)

-In an upcoming post, I’ll share more images as well as video taken with the Nikon Z6 and Z 24-70mm f/4 lens.
+In an upcoming post, I’ll share more images as well as videos taken with the Nikon Z6 and Z 24-70mm f/4 lens.

 Until then and as always, thanks for stopping by!